Mookie Betts Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.4 K/9, the ninth-best in MLB.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the seventh-best in the league.

-- The Phillies' 4.33 team ERA ranks 15th among all MLB pitching staffs.
+- The Phillies have the 21st-ranked team ERA across all league pitching staffs (4.66).

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, one per game).
+- Phillies pitchers combine to give up 32 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Walker (2-1) takes the mound for the Phillies in his sixth start of the season.
-He's put together a 4.97 ERA in 25 1/3 innings pitched, with 23 strikeouts.
+- Strahm (2-2 with a 2.31 ERA and 32 strikeouts in 23 1/3 innings pitched) makes the start for the Phillies, his sixth of the season.

-- His last time out was on Wednesday against the Seattle Mariners, when the right-hander threw four innings, surrendering five earned runs while giving up five hits.
+- The left-hander last pitched on Thursday against the Seattle Mariners, when he went 5 1/3 scoreless innings while giving up two hits.

-- In five games this season, the 30-year-old has amassed a 4.97 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .223 to his opponents.
+- The 31-year-old has put up a 2.31 ERA and 12.3 strikeouts per nine innings across six games this season, while giving up a batting average of just .148 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.